 If you’re taking your spouse’s surname after marriage or reverting to a name you held prior to marriage you generally don’t need a legal name change.

 A legal name change can be undertaken by any Canadian citizen or permanent resident aged 18 or 19 years and older, depending on the province.
 Applications are lodged with the Vital Statistics office (VS) in your province and you may be required to submit to a background check, including criminal history and fingerprints.

 A name change can’t be undertaken with the intention to defraud anyone or to disassociate with your financial or criminal history.
 You’re usually required to provide a sound reason for changing names.

 There is a fee payable directly to the Vital Statistics office which usually includes the issuing of a name change certificate or amended birth certificate.
 This fee is not included in the cost of our kits and ranges from $100 to $165, with most provinces charging $120.
 Once you have your official certificate apply to all the necessary organizations to update your record.
 This is where Easy Name Change can save you hours of research and paperwork!

 To get the application form for your province, if they have one, plus the name change procedure, just click below.

 How do I update my ID and accounts?

 Quebec is very strict with name change applications.
-Here the process can take up to 2 years.
-The strict laws in Quebec usually deters people from applying for a legal name change.
+If you have an exceptional situation you may get your name change approved in about 2 years.
+The strict laws in Quebec usually deter people from applying for a legal name change.
 Due to the high incidence of rejection, we recommend Quebec residents only purchase an Easy Name Change kit once their application has been successful.